UAlbertaALTLab/itwewina/docs/xml-dictionary.md

 ```

 ## `<trunc>`: truncated gloss

-A truncated gloss, is an abbreviated translation, to disambiguate the
+A truncated gloss, is an abbreviated translation, to describe the
 sibling `<t>` translation.
 This element is used exclusively in the
 English to Plains Cree direction.
 The `<trunc>` element **MUST** provide
 an non-empty `source=""` attribute.